MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-rollout-options.md

 - **Days between groups** – Windows Update uses this value to determine how many offer groups to use when making the update available to devices.

   For example, you set the first group availability to be January 1, and the final group of availability to be January 10.
 Then you set three days between groups.
 The results are that Windows Update creates four groups to use for making the update available.
-Windows Update then makes the update available to devices in the first group on the 1st, available to devices in the next group on the 4th, and so on.
+Windows Update then makes the update available to devices in the first group on January 1, available to devices in the next group on January 4, and so on.
 The update is offered to devices in the last group on the 10th.
 In this example, a quarter of the devices that receive the policy are assigned to each group, and devices can only receive the update offer after the group they're assigned to becomes eligible.

 The following behaviors apply to the management of offer groups:

-- Windows Update assigns targeted devices to the groups randomly, keeping groups evenly-sized.
+- Windows Update assigns targeted devices to the groups randomly, keeping groups evenly sized.

 - If you edit a policy to change the date for the first or final group availability, or change the number of days between groups for the policy:
   - Windows Update recalculates the number of groups to use, if necessary.